rogerclarkmelbourne/Arduino_STM32/README.md

 Arduino STM32
 =============

+###Important.
+This repo is not compatible with Adrduino IDE 1.6.2 or newer

+The Arduino IDE team made a major change, to the compilor and other files, they also don't install the ARM compilor by default. (see https://github.com/rogerclarkmelbourne/Arduino_STM32/issues/39)

+Please use Arduino IDE V 1.6.1 until this whole mess with the IDE is resolved

-Hardware files to support STM32 based boards on Arduino 1.6.x, including LeafLabs Maple, and Maple mini, and other generic STM32F103 boards
+Hardware files to support STM32 based boards on Arduino version 1.5.x to version 1.6.1 , including LeafLabs Maple, and Maple mini, and other generic STM32F103 boards

 Please read the wiki  https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki for full details